hxrts/rumpsteak-aura/docs/05_effect_handlers.md

 let mut handler = Retry::new(base_handler, 3, Duration::from_millis(100));
 ```

-The handler retries up to 3 times with delays of 100ms, 200ms, 400ms.
+The handler retries up to 3 times.
+Delays are 100ms, 200ms, 400ms using exponential backoff.

 ### FaultInjection

-Location: `choreography/src/effects/middleware/fault_injection.rs`

-Requires the `test-utils` feature.
-Injects random failures and delays for testing fault tolerance.
+The FaultInjection middleware is located in `choreography/src/effects/middleware/fault_injection.rs`.
+It requires the `test-utils` feature.
+The middleware injects random failures and delays for testing fault tolerance.

-Usage:
+Usage example configures fault injection.

 ```rust
 use rumpsteak_aura_choreography::middleware::FaultInjection;